nmarley/blu/dev-notes.md

 - [ ] rename crate::block::File to something that does NOT conflict with std::fs::File

+- [ ] rename crate::block::Sth to something that makes sense

 - [ ] 2022-03-22: block-level de-duplication -- v0.2.x branch is dedicated to this.
 I'm convinced this is the way forward.

 ## Understand